Summary of Services

 HTML (short for HyperText Markup Language) is a programming language used to create web pages.
 HTML allows text creation, table formatting, linking to other address, and much more.
 HTML is the backbone of the Internet.
 This table of commonly used HTML tags may be helpful for basic edits.
 More Information

 Java is a Plug-in from Oracle that allows web applications to temporarily run as desktop applications and/or utilize your computer resources.
-At UMSL, it is used for Blackboard Collaborate and to view and create Kaltura videos.
+At UMSL, it is used to create Kaltura Screen-Recordings.

 Download Java Plug-in